bekk/bekk-christmas/post/thecloud/wip-cloudflare-workers.md

 $ wrangler generate my-project https://github.com/cloudflare/worker-template
 ```

 This command creates a folder including all files from the template passed in as the last argument.
-In the folder you have one `index.js` which contains your function code, and the code is shown below.
+In the folder you have one `index.js` file which contains your function code.

 ```js